eXist-db/existdb-ansible-role/README.md

     exist_repo_force: yes

 Settings for installing from source.
-The default is to track the HEAD branch of the exist official Github repository.
+The default is to track the HEAD branch of the exist official Github repository (4.x branch).

     exist_archive: "eXist-4.2.0-201806071027.tar.gz"